OutSystems/docs-odc/src/eap/manage-users.md

 ## Authentication

 Authentication is the process of identifying and validating users who want to access OutSystems.
-To secure your apps OutSystems uses keyCloacks.
+To secure your apps OutSystems uses Keycloacks.
 Keycloaks are a tool that makes securing your applications easier and provides the correct access to a user.
 We can identify users in environments, apps, and tools.

 Users are associated with and authenticated against their organization account.
 When users authenticate, their credentials are verified.
-UOnce authenticated, users continue on their journey and if they switch apps, they don't need to re-authenticate.
+Once authenticated, users continue on their journey and if they switch apps, they don't need to re-authenticate.

 ### Benefits